fbpx

 2. French Bulldog x Pit Bull (Frenchie Pit)

-Health conditions like allergies and sensitive skin may be areas of concern for him, along with dog selectiveness (they sometimes have trouble making friends).
+Potential health issues like allergies and sensitive skin may be areas of concern for him, along with dog selectiveness (they sometimes have trouble making friends).
 Start puppy socialization once his shots are up-to-date to ensure he knows other dogs are furry friends and not foes.

 3. French Bulldog x Boston Terrier (Frenchton)